 In case a holder of physical securities fails to furnish these details or link their PAN with Aadhaar before the due date, our registrars and share transfer agents are obligated to freeze such folios.
-The securities in the frozen folios shall be eligible to receive payments (including dividend) and lodge grievances only after furnishing the complete documents. if the securities continue to remain frozen as on 31st December, 2025, the registrar and share transfer agent / the Company shall refer such securities to the administering authority under the Benami Transactions (Prohibitions) Act, 1988, and / or the Prevention of Money Laundering Act, 2002.
+The securities in the frozen folios shall be eligible to receive payments (including dividend) and lodge grievances only after furnishing the complete documents.
+If the securities continue to remain frozen as on 31st December, 2025, the registrar and share transfer agent / the Company shall refer such securities to the administering authority under the Benami Transactions (Prohibitions) Act, 1988, and / or the Prevention of Money Laundering Act, 2002.

-- 11. As per Regulation 40 of the SEBI (LODR) Regulations, 2015, as amended, securities of listed companies can only be transferred in demat form.
-In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, Members holding shares in physical form are requested to consider converting their holding to demat form.
-Members can contact the Company or its Registrar and Share Transfer Agent. - 12.
-Information about additional details of the Directors along with their brief profile who are seeking re-appointment as set out at Item Nos.
-2 and 4 of the Notice dated 21st May, 2022 as required under Regulation 36 of the Listing Regulations, as amended and the Secretarial Standards on General Meetings issued by the Institute of Company Secretaries of India ('ICSI') is given below:
+15. As per Regulation 40 of the SEBI (LODR) Regulations, 2015, as amended, securities of listed companies can only be transferred in demat form.
+In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management,

+Members holding shares in physical form are requested to consider converting their holding to demat form.
+Members can contact the Company or its Registrar and Share Transfer Agent.

+16. Information about additional details of the Directors along with their brief profile who are seeking re-appointment as set out at Item No. 2 of the Notice dated 27th May, 2023 as required under Regulation 36 of the Listing Regulations, as amended and the Secretarial Standards on General Meetings issued by the Institute of Company Secretaries of India ('ICSI') is given below:

-Seeking re-appointment at Item No. 4 of the Notice Seeking re- appointment at Item No. 2 of the Notice Name Mr. Ajay R. Gehani Ms. Arundhati Mali Director Identification Number (DIN) 00062989 08353618 Date of Birth 18/05/1966 11/02/1975 Nationality Indian Indian Date of Appointment on Board 24th November, 1984 8 th February, 2019 Qualifications B. Com, G.G.(GIA) B.Com Shareholding in Sovereign Diamonds Limited 34,76,275 equity shares Nil In case of Non Executive Director the shareholding inclusing shareholding as Beneficial Owner.
+Seeking re-appointment at Item No. 2 of the Notice Name Mr. Ajay R. Gehani Director Identification Number (DIN) 00062989 Date of Birth 18/05/1966 Nationality Indian Date of Appointment on Board 24 th November, 1984 Qualifications B. Com, G.G.(GIA) Shareholding in Sovereign Diamonds Limited 34,76,275 equity shares In case of Non Executive Director the share- holding inclusing shareholding as Beneficial Owner.
 N.A.
+Expertise in specific functional areas Jewellery designing and manufactur- ing of diamond jewellery, marketing of jewellery in domestic and international market, both.
+Terms and Conditions of reappointment Seeking re-appointment after retiring by rotation; On re-appointment, he will assume office on same terms as previously approved by members in 48 th AGM held on 8 th September, 2022.
+Relationships with other Director / Key Managerial Personnel Not related to any Director Number of meetings of the board attended during the financial year (2022-23) 4 Directorships in other Public Limited Companies along with listed entities from which the person has resigned in the past three years.
+Nil Memberships of Committees in other Public Limited Companies (includes only Audit & Shareholders / Investors Grievances Com- mittee) Nil In case of Independent Directors, the skills and capabilities required for the role and the manner in which the proposed person meets such requirements.
 N.A.
-Expertise in specific functional areas Jewellery designing and manufacturing of diamond jewellery, marketing of jewellery in domestic and international market, both.
-Finance and Banking Terms and Conditions of reappointment As stated in resolution at item no. 4 of Notice of AGM Retiring by rotation, hence no terms of re- appointment Relationships with other Director / Key Managerial Personnel Not related to any Director Not related to any Director Number of meetings of the board attended during the financial year (2021-22) 4 4 Directorships in other Public Limited Companies along with listed entities from which the person has resigned in the past three years.
-Nil Nil

-Memberships of Committees in other Public Limited Companies (includes only Audit & Shareholders / Investors Grievances Committee) Nil Nil In case of Independent Directors, the skills and capabilities required for the role and the manner in which the proposed person meets such requirements.
-N.A.
-N.A.

-13. As the 48th AGM is being held through VC, Route Map is not annexed to the notice.
+17. As the 49th AGM is being held through VC, Route Map is not annexed to the notice.

-INSTRUCTIONS TO SHAREHOLDERS FOR REMOTE E-VOTING AND E-VOTING DURING AGM/EGM AND JOINING MEETING THROUGH VC/OAVM ARE AS UNDER:
+INTRUCTIONS TO SHAREHOLDERS FOR REMOTE E-VOTING AND E-VOTING DURING AGM/EGM AND JOINING MEETING THROUGH VC/OAVM ARE AS UNDER: